 Instructions

-- Melt the butter in a large pot or dutch oven over medium heat.
-When the butter is melted and foamy add the onions and celery.
-Cook for 3 minutes until the onions are translucent.
-Stir frequently.
+- Melt the butter in a large pot or Dutch oven over medium heat.
+Once the butter is melted and foamy, add the onions and celery.
+Cook for 3 minutes, stirring frequently, until the onions are translucent.

 - Add the garlic, salt, and pepper.
-Cook for 1 minute, stir often.
+Cook for 1 minute, stirring often.

-- Add the flour and cook for 1-1½ minutes to cook out the raw flour taste.
+- Sprinkle in the flour and cook for 1–1½ minutes to remove the raw flour taste.
 Stir almost constantly.

-- Next, start adding the broth while stirring briskly with a whisk or a wooden spoon.
-Continue adding and stirring until the flour is dissolved.
+- Gradually add the broth while stirring briskly with a whisk or wooden spoon.
+Continue adding and stirring until the flour is fully dissolved.

-- Raise the heat and bring the soup to a simmer (will take about 5 minutes).
-Lower the heat to medium-low, cover, and cook for 10 minutes.
-Stir occasionally and keep the liquid at a simmer.
-Raise or lower the heat as necessary.
+- Raise the heat to bring the soup to a simmer, which will take about 5 minutes.
+Once simmering, lower the heat to medium-low, cover, and cook for 10 minutes.
+Stir occasionally, adjusting the heat as necessary to maintain a gentle simmer.

-- In the meantime, cook the corn enough to defrost.
-Usually, half the recommended time on the package will be sufficient.
+- While the soup simmers, cook the frozen corn enough to defrost—usually about half the recommended time on the package.
 Drain well.

-- Add the potatoes and corn to the corn chowder.
-If it does not start simmering right away raise the heat a bit.
-Then, lower the heat to medium-low, cover and cook for 15 minutes or until the potatoes are tender.
-Stir occasionally to make sure the potatoes are not sticking to the bottom of the pot.
+- Add the potatoes and defrosted corn to the pot.
+If the soup doesn’t begin simmering immediately, raise the heat slightly.
+Then, lower the heat to medium-low, cover, and cook for 15 minutes, or until the potatoes are tender.
+Stir occasionally to prevent sticking.

-- Finally, lower the heat to low, add the half and half (or milk), stir well, cover and cook gently for 2-3 minutes to heat through.
+- Reduce the heat to low.
+Stir in the half-and-half (or milk), cover, and cook gently for 2–3 minutes, until heated through.

-- Taste and add salt if needed.
-As a reference we added ½ teaspoon to ours.
+- Taste the soup and add salt if needed.
+As a reference, ½ teaspoon was added to ours.

-- Serve the soup into individual bowls, garnish with chopped bacon and chives, if desired.
+- Ladle the soup into individual bowls and garnish with crispy bacon and chopped chives or green onions, if desired.

 Nutrition